FusionAuth/fusionauth-site/astro/src/content/articles/oauth/differences-between-oauth-2-oauth-2-1.md

 * A `client` is a piece of code that the user is interacting with; browsers, native apps or single-page applications are all clients.
 * An `OAuth server` implements OAuth specifications.
 It has or can obtain information about which resources are available to clients.
 In the RFCs this application is called an Authorization Server.
 This is also known as an Identity Provider.
 Most users call it "the place I sign in".
 * An `application server` doesn’t have any authentication functionality but instead delegates login requests to an OAuth server.
-It has an id which allows the OAuth server to identify it.
+It has an Id which allows the OAuth server to identify it.

 ### OAuth 2.1 change: The Authorization Code grant requires PKCE